 Cough & Cold Medications Are Varied, But Seem Generally Safe Alongside Cannabis

-OTC medications for coughs, colds and flu like Sudafed and Nyquil contain a variety of active ingredients depending on the symptoms they target.
-But most contain substances like:
+Over-the-counter medications for coughs, colds and flu like Sudafed and Nyquil contain a variety of active ingredients depending on the symptoms they target.
+But most contain substances like the following:

 - Pseudoephedrine to relieve nasal congestion

 - Dextromethorphan to suppress coughs